d-s-cohen/visualizirr/README.md

 ---

-**config.R** is used to adjust the parameters of ImmuneRepProcess.R and a template is included that helps to guide the user.
+**config.R** is used to adjust the parameters of ImmuneRepProcess.R and a template with descriptions of each field is included that helps to guide the user.
 Support is included for TRUST4, MiXCR, Adaptive, and custom clonesets.
+* Three fields are required (input format, input directory, output directory).
+* There are additional optional fields for the user to specify how the results are generated.
+    * Defining the prefix/suffix of the input files is recommended.
+    * cohort_list.csv (see below for more info) can automatically generated and modified
+    * Chains (TRB, TRA, TRG, TRD, IGH, IGL, IGK) to be analyzed can be defined.
+    * Different features of the output figures can be defined.
+    * Components of the report to be produced can be adjusted.
+    * Custom input format can be defined.

 ---